IAKOBVS/jstring/README.md

 ```

 ## Error handling:
-(int)0 is returned as error unless the function is returning a numeric value.
+0 is returned as error unless the function is returning a numeric value.
 The programmer is expected to check the return value.<br>
+Some POSIX-like functions may return -1 as error.<br>

 Use jstr\_err\(\) to print the error message or jstr\_err\_exit() to also exit.
 For more comprehensive error messages, use the \*\_debug\(\) functions or
 ```